MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/README.md

 | `-EmbeddingDeploymentSku`, `-ChatDeploymentSku` | `Standard`, `GlobalStandard`.
 Only pay-per-token deployment types are accepted |
 | `-EmbeddingCapacity`, `-ChatCapacity` | `30` each.
 New deployments only; existing capacity is preserved |

-Run both stages with the same Foundry options.
+Keep the same Foundry options on reruns.
 Existing matching accounts, projects, model deployments, and role assignments are reused rather than reset.
 An incompatible model/version, account kind, region, or authentication setting stops setup with a message.
 Existing container policies also remain unchanged.

 If your Foundry resource contains an older chat deployment under a different name, rerunning setup adds `gpt-5.4-mini` without removing the older deployment.
 Update application configuration to the new deployment name and test it before removing any unused deployment.
 Check the [model retirement schedule](https://learn.microsoft.com/azure/foundry/openai/concepts/model-retirement-schedule) before selecting a different model.